-This one-day course is based on my social network analysis expertise and experience on various projects and more specifically on recent experience in mapping Twitter traffic for conference organizers.
+This new one-day course is based on my social network analysis expertise and experience on various projects and more specifically on recent experience in mapping Twitter traffic for conference organizers.
 We will map Twitter messages in this course.
 You can then go on yourself to apply these techniques to other data like Facebook and email.
 The image below is a mapping of Twitter traffic generated by the Canadian Evaluation Society Annual Conference in June 2016.
 See also the address by outgoing American Evaluation Association President John Gargani at the closing plenary of the AEA Annual Conference 2016, where at the 1:30 mark through 3:25 he discusses our Twitter mapping of that conference and what it revealed: https://www.dropbox.com/s/8yaksw0ibb3vip7/Closing%20Plenary.mp4?dl=0

 You need to know a bit about how social network analysis works before you can jump in and start mapping your social media.
 I’ll get you up to speed on the basics and the key characteristics of networks to look for and measure.
 Again, you will probably “get the bug” and want to learn more on your own, later.
 This part of the day will focus on:

 We’ll then take the first step into the driver’s seat.
 We’ll start working with NodeXL, which is probably the best and most straight forward social network analysis software for social media analysis.
 We’ll first cover data – using a simple dataset as an example:

 node and attribute data